BTS-CM/scripts/README.md

 If you already have created a local python-bitshares wallet, proceed to the next step.

+There are two price feed scripts to pick from:

+* `hertz-feed-internal-scheduler.py` : Uses an internal scheduler (`apscheduler`) - recommended!
+* `hertz-feed.py` : No internal scheduler, requires configuring some method of repeatedly triggering (systemd timer).

-The `hertz-feed.py` file requires minor configuration, specifically the 'LOCAL_WALLET_PASSWORD' (line 86 - created in the previous step) and 'account_name' (line 99 - your Bitshares account name).
-Once configured, run the command `python3 hertz-feed.py` to publish a Hertz price feed.
+The price feed script file requires minor configuration:
+Change 'LOCAL_WALLET_PASSWORD' (locally created python-bitshares password, not your real witness account password) and 'account_name' (price feed publisher account name).

+Once configured, depending on what script you chose to use, run either the command `python3 hertz-feed.py` to publish a single Hertz price feed, or `python3 hertz-feed-internal-scheduler.py` to test publishing many price feeds.
-If you want to test the script without publishing a price feed then comment out lines 86-101 of `hertz-feed.py`.

-#### Install the Systemd service & timer
+#### Install the Systemd service

 Once you've successfully tested the Hertz price feed script you should consider configuring a SystemD service and timer in order to regularly publish Hertz price feeds.
 The first step is alter the contents of the service file to provide the `username` you're running the script under.
-The second optional step is to configure the timer file by changing the trigger frequency; the current default is set to 60 seconds.

-Once you've configured the service (and optionally the timer) files, copy the hertz_feed service and timer to the appropriate systemd linux folder using the following commands:
+Once you've configured the service file, copy the hertz_feed service to the appropriate systemd linux folder using the following command:

 ```
 cp hertz_feed.service /etc/systemd/system/hertz_feed.service
-cp hertz_feed.timer /etc/systemd/system/hertz_feed.timer
 ```

 Once you've copied the files to the appropriate folder, run the following commands: